GTekSD/SINS-CipherSec/README.md

 - You can use the script by calling the relevant functions and passing the necessary arguments.
 For example, to generate and store a new password for a website, you can call generate_password, store_password, and retrieve_password with the appropriate arguments.

-# To run your script by typing just the script name, you need to make it executable and also need to specify the interpreter to use using shabang line.

-- Add the shebang line at the top of your ciphersec.py file: #!/usr/bin/env python.
-- Make the script executable by running the following command chmod +x ciphersec.py
-- Add the path of your script to the system's PATH environment variable.
-- Now you should be able to run your script by typing just the script name in terminal.

-There are several ways to add a directory to the system's PATH environment variable.
-Here are a few common methods:

-- You can add the directory to the PATH in the shell startup file, such as .bashrc or .bash_profile for bash shell, or .zshrc for zsh shell.
-You can open the file in a text editor and add the line export PATH=$PATH:/path/to/directory (replace /path/to/directory with the actual path to the directory containing your script)

-- You can also add the path of your script in the terminal, by running the command export PATH=$PATH:/path/to/SINS-CipherSec (replace /path/to/SINS-CipherSec with the actual path to the directory containing your script)

-- If you want to add the path permanently, you can also add the path to the /etc/environment file.
-This will make the path available to all users and will persist after reboot.

-Please note that the method to add path may vary depending on the Operating system you are using.